President Donald Trump's attorneys lift defenses as pressure to allow John Bolton to testify grows up for trial - Go Tech Daily

 Democrats say Trump only released the money after a whistleblower filed a complaint about the situation.

-Starr, whose independent counsel’s investigation of President Bill Clinton resulted in his impeachment – he was acquitted by the Senate – lamented what he said was an “age of impeachment”.
+Starr, whose investigation by independent counsel resulted in the removal of President Bill Clinton – he was acquitted by the Senate – deplored what he called the “age of dismissal”.
 The impeachment, he said, requires a real crime and a “real national consensus” that the president must go.
 None exist here, said Starr.

 “It is full of acrimony and it divides the country like nothing else,” said Starr of the impeachment.
 “Those of us who have experienced Clinton’s removal understand it in a deep and personal way.”